OpenBB-finance/OpenBB/gamestonk_terminal/behavioural_analysis/README.md

 usage: sentiment [-n N_NUM] [-d N_DAYS_PAST]
 ```
 Plot in-depth sentiment extracted from tweets from last days that contain pre-defined ticker.
 This model splits the text into character-level tokens and uses the VADER model to make predictions.
   * -n : num of tweets to extract per hour.
-Default 100.
+Default 15.
   * -d : num of days in the past to extract tweets.
-Default 7.
+Default 6.
+Max 6

 # GOOGLE